r-token/ryantoken.com-v3-svelte/src/routes/blog/catching-up.md

 **SwiftUI Issue #2:**

-At the time of writing, you need to manually pass Core Data's <a href="https://developer.apple.com/documentation/coredata/nsmanagedobject/1506677-managedobjectcontext" target="_blank">managed object context</a> from one view to another if you want to be able to use that context in the view you're navigating to.
+At the time of writing, you need to manually pass Core Data's <a href="https://developer.apple.com/documentation/coredata/nsmanagedobject/1506677-managedobjectcontext" target="_blank" rel="noreferrer">managed object context</a> from one view to another if you want to be able to use that context in the view you're navigating to.

-SwiftUI's <a href="https://developer.apple.com/documentation/swiftui/environment" target="_blank">`@Environment`</a> property wrapper should theoretically allow the managed object context to be accessible from anywhere.
+SwiftUI's <a href="https://developer.apple.com/documentation/swiftui/environment" target="_blank" rel="noreferrer">`@Environment`</a> property wrapper should theoretically allow the managed object context to be accessible from anywhere.
 You shouldn't need to manually pass it along.

 Unfortunately, this appears to be a bug in the version of SwiftUI I built the app on.
 So I had to use the following workaround to pass in the managed object context.